CodeTheDream/AI_Guidelines/security_rails_quickstart.md

 ###### Absolute Timeout

-Implement an absolute session timeout so people are not logged on for to long in one session.
+Implement an absolute session timeout so people are not logged on for too long in one session.
 This can prevent session from being stolen.

 ```ruby
 class ApplicationController < ActionController::Base